 Not checking photos you’ve been tagged on

-Have you actually checked what on those photos that you’ve been tagged on?
+Have you checked what on those photos that you’ve been tagged on?
 If you’re not — you better do.
-You are the one who’s in charge of content you’re allowed to circulate on the Internet related to your account.
-Keeping an eye on what others share about it is also an important thing in your own cyber well-being.
-Obviously, no one wants some embarrassing photos of oneself from a friend’s birthday party to end up online.
+You are the one who’s in charge of the content you’re allowed to circulate on the Internet related to your account.
+Keeping an eye on what others share about it is also an important thing in your cyber well-being.
+No one wants some embarrassing photos of oneself from a friend’s birthday party to end up online.
 And sometimes it’s not only your friends to blame for sharing content you’d rather wish to lay in archives.
 You have to check settings that will allow you to have more control over the content related to your account.

 This is a mistake that most people may have made the most.
 The problem in today’s digital landscape makes life much easier for threat actors but not for ordinary users themselves.
-Sharing the current workplace, your own or your relatives’ home location doesn’t positively contribute to securing one’s own safety.
+Sharing the current workplace, your own, or your relatives’ home location doesn’t positively contribute to securing one’s safety.
 A well-informed threat actor can hope for a more successful cyber attack with the kinds of information you sometimes provide themselves on one of your social media accounts.

 The good practice will be to minimize the info you share on social media accounts.
 It is especially actual in cases when a social network asks for it, but that is not an obligatory thing.
-Nevertheless, your coworkers and friends on Facebook most likely won’t need the info about the school you attended, who is your third cousin or where you lived before.
-Normally, people on the same social media platform only need a way to somehow identify that this account belongs to you — the person they know or really want to befriend.
+Nevertheless, your coworkers and friends on Facebook most likely won’t need the info about the school you attended, who is your third cousin, or where you lived before.
+Normally, people on the same social media platform only need a way to somehow identify that this account belongs to you — the person they know or want to befriend.